 Note: You will notice overlap among the priorities we’ve outlined in the various stages below.
 That is intentional and strategic.
-For example, in your first weeks, you will ask a lot of basic questions which will help speed your learning.
+For example, in your first weeks, you will ask a lot of basic questions that will help speed your learning.
 But in the second stage of your ramp-up period—the 30-to-60-day timeframe—you will still be asking questions.
 Here, though, the questions you ask will be more detailed and nuanced, as you become more familiar with your market and products.
 Also, asking intelligent questions at this stage can help you build relationships with your team.

 90-Day Plan Template for New Product Managers